hzhreal/HTOS/docs/USAGE.md

 **Arguments**:
 `upload_individually`: Choose if you want to upload the decrypted files one by one, or the ones you want at once.
-Put to `True` if you want to swap all the files in the save.
-If you put it to `False`, and there is more than 1 file inside, you will have to rename the files you want uploaded using a format if you are using Discord upload.
+If you put it to `False`, and there is more than 1 file inside, you may have to rename the files you want uploaded using a format if you are using Discord upload.
 The bot will prompt you on the details either way.
 `include_sce_sys`: Choose if you want to upload the contents of the 'sce_sys' folder.
 You can replace any sce_sys files you want, make sure to have the same filenames.
+Defaults to `False`.
 `ignore_secondlayer_checks`: Choose if you want the bot to neglect checking if the files inside your save has a second layer implementation.
 If the game has second layer of encryption that is implemented, the savefiles you swap will automatically get encrypted if needed.